JohnStarich/ee461l/docs/hw3.md

 ## Unit and Integration Testing

 ### Groups and Users Unit Tests
-Groups are Lists of Users who want to meet up and check out movies together.
+Groups are lists of Users who want to meet up and watch movies together.
 Groups, then, involve adding and removing friends as well as renaming the group.
 Within our Group unit tests, we make sure that when a User wants to modify one of their groups their changes are saved.
 We test adding friends, removing friends, and renaming a group.
 Also, for completeness, we make sure that the `Group.equals(Object)` method also has a test method.

+All of our unit tests are written using the JUnit library.

 ### Integration Tests
 We built an AbstractMongoDBTest class that extends the TestCase class to handle the setup and teardown of certain tests.
 The sole purpose of AbstractMongoDBTest is to setup a MonogoDB instance in order for other tests to use the embedded MongoDB instance.
 This way we can run the tests that require a MongoDB instance from anywhere.
 We do not have to create a local host connection on our computers while running tests.
 Additionally, if the tests are being run on the server, this provides us with the required MongoDB instance.